Comparing Deep Reinforcement Learning Algorithms in Two-Echelon Supply Chains: Literature Review

-RL has recently achieved remarkable results in the field of artificial intelligence, mainly when applied to video games and gaming in a more general sense \citep{mnih2015human, silver2017mastering, vinyals2019grandmaster}.
-Nevertheless, there are still few use-cases in \textit{industrial applications}, even if RL proved to be effective in solving complex sequential decision-making problems.
+While reinforcement learning has recently achieved remarkable results in the field of artificial intelligence, mainly when applied to video games and gaming in a more general sense \cite{Mnih2015,Silver2017,Vinyals2019}, its deployment in industrial settings has been less extensive.
+Despite RL proving to be effective in solving complex sequential decision-making problems, its translation into industrial use cases is still emerging, devising a concrete opportunity for further explore its potentialities \cite{Yan2022}.